Updated 16 April 2026

 Why This Backfires

 Your resignation letter goes in your permanent HR file.
 41% of employers retain resignation letters for 7 or more years (SHRM, 2024).
 If a future employer calls for a reference, HR may review this file.
-Written criticism of your manager creates a record that can follow you long after the emotions fade.
-Additionally, your manager may change roles or companies and end up as a colleague, client, or even your boss again.
-In industries like tech, finance, and consulting, professional circles are smaller than you think.
+Written criticism creates a record that can follow you long after the emotions fade.
+Your manager may change roles or companies and end up as a colleague, client, or even your boss again.

 What to Say Instead

 Say nothing about your manager.
-If asked in the exit interview why you are leaving, keep it constructive: "I am pursuing a new opportunity that aligns with my career goals."
-If the issues were severe (harassment, discrimination), document them through proper HR channels or legal counsel, not in your resignation letter.
+If asked in the exit interview, keep it constructive: "I am pursuing a new opportunity that aligns with my career goals."
+If the issues were severe, document them through proper HR channels or legal counsel, not in your resignation letter.

 "I got a better offer at [Company Name] for $30,000 more."